SharikHR/Review/manuscript.md

 3D pancreatic cancer spheroids, based on pancreatic cancer cells and fibroblast co-culture demonstrate innate desmoplastic properties and stay poorly permeable with relevant diffusion barrier function @doi:10.1016/j.tranon.2018.10.003.
 Moreover,spheroids derived from pancreatic cancer cell lines cultivated with fibroblast-conditioned medium also mimic growth pattern of circulating tumor cell clusters and macrometastases @doi:10.1007/s00432-017-2434-2.
 Spheroid-based xenografts produced different extracellular matrix (ECM) components with uniformity in terms of ECM architecture recapitulating clinical PDA tumors.
 Moreover, establishment of tumors by transplantation of spheroids demonstrate higher expression of pro-fibrotic and pro-survival PDA hallmarks @doi:10.1016/j.tranon.2018.10.003.

 In the last years the characterization of a novel 3D tumor model has been in full swing.
-A triple co-culture of pancreatic cancer cells (PANC-1), fibroblasts (MRC-5) and endothelial cells (HUVEC) to form a heterotype multicellular tumor spheroid (MCTS).
+A triple co-culture of pancreatic cancer cells (PANC-1), fibroblasts (MRC-5) and endothelial cells (HUVEC) to form a heterotype multicellular spheroid.
 The integration of the three cell types enable the presence of a core rich in fibroblasts and fibronectin in which endothelial cells are homogeneously distributed @doi:10.1016/j.actbio.2018.08.008.

 A microchannel model allow to develop a 3D pancreatic tumor in *vitro* by co-culturing pancreatic tumor spheroids with PSC in a collagen matrix.
 Under these conditions spheroids and PSCs are mutually activated when co-cultured.
 Under co-culture condition, tumor spheroids acquire a migratory phenotype with cancer cell-cell interactions, cell-ECM interactions, and cancer cell-PSC interactions @doi:10.1186/s13046-017-0654-6.
 Additionally, a humanized PDA model in microfluidic device has been developed that incorporates the *in vivo* complexities of multicellularity, ECM components, and a rationally-defined 3D microarchitecture.
 This humanized PDA model monitors the interactions between primary PSCs (from patients with PDA), cancer cells (PANC-1), and ECM components (neonatal human dermal fibroblasts) within the PDA microenvironment @doi:10.1039/c3lc50487e.